GrayWolf64/Lib-Rice/README.md

 1. `RiceLib.PlayerRecord` and *all* its related SQL usage, please make it a separate extension.
-2. `outline` module used to draw outline on an entity, please use its original author's addon or make it a separate extension
+2. `outline` module used to draw outline on an entity, please use its original author's addon or make it a separate extension.
+3. `RiceLibClientReady` hook, please use it where it's actually needed.